 Additional Requirements for International Applicants

 A. Evaluation of Foreign Credentials Applicants who completed all or part of their education abroad are required to have their foreign educational credentials evaluated by an independent evaluation service.
-A Course-by-Course and Grade Point Average Equivalent Evaluation is required for undergraduate admission.
+A Course-by-Course and Grade Point Average Equivalent Evaluation is required for graduate admission.
 Contact the Office of Admissions for information about evaluation services if your foreign credentials have not been evaluated.
 If an evaluation has been done, you must submit an official sealed copy with your application.

 B. Official Translations Documents submitted in a language other than English must be accompanied by official translations.